sund0g/react-tutorial/README.md

 # Description

-This is the coursework from the [Udemy](https://www.udemy.com/) course [The Complete React Developer Courcer (with Redux)](https://www.udemy.com/react-2nd-edition/learn/v4/content)
+This is the coursework from the [Udemy](https://www.udemy.com/) course [The Complete React Developer Course (with Redux)](https://www.udemy.com/react-2nd-edition/learn/v4/content)

 # Dev environment setup